Sulu Archipelago: History

 The Sulu Archipelago was once part of Majapahit Empire and mentioned in the Old Javanese eulogy of Nagarakretagama by the name "Solot".
 After that, it became part of the Bruneian Empire before gaining its own independence on 1578.
+Many Tausugs and other native Muslims of Sulu Archipelago already interacted with Kapampangan and Tagalog Muslims called Luzones based in Brunei, and there were intermarriages between them.

 The region then became part of the independent Sultanate of Sulu, founded in 1405.
 The arrival of Western powers later became a conflict when the Spanish start to impose the rule of Spanish East Indies over the Sulu Archipelago.
 Spanish military expeditions against the sultanate were launched over the centuries of the colonial Philippines period (1565–1946).
 The Moro Rebellion (1899–1913) independence movement continued the Islamic Moro conflict, against the United States occupation in areas of the Moro people in the archipelago and southwestern Philippines.